DataDog/datadog-agent/docs/public/components/testing.md

     }
     ```

-To create the log and config component from their respective mocks we used `fxutil.Test[T]` generic function.
-This functions make sure to initialize any Fx dependency needed for the Mock and return a instance of `T`.
+To create the log and config component we use their respective mocks.
+We mentioned the [mock package](creating-components.md#the-mock-folder) previously in the [Creating a Component page](creating-components.md)

-!!! warning "is not intended to use `fxutil` package inside the implementation"
-    We are migrating from a previous file structure to the one outlined in the [creating a component page](creating-components.md#file-hierarchy).
-For now it is ok to use as it allow us to migrate one component at a time. in the future there we would be restrciting the use Fx related code inside the implementation folder using a custom Go linter.

 ### Testing the component's interface